 Customers

-Before making any transactions, all users must be registered as customers through UnblockPay's Customers API and go through a KYC or KYB process to verify their identity.
-Once approved with UnblockPay, customers can seamlessly transfer stablecoins or fiat currencies between wallets and bank accounts.
+Before making any transactions, all users must register as customers through UnblockPay's Customers API and undergo a KYC or KYB process to verify their identity.
+Once approved by UnblockPay, customers can seamlessly transfer stablecoins or fiat currencies between wallets and bank accounts.

 KYC and KYB verification processes include collecting essential information such as: